KlimaDAO/klimadao/README.md

 FIREBASE_ADMIN_CERT={ "type": "service_account", "project_id": "your_database_name", "private_key_id": .... }
 ```

+# Diagrams

+See [this page in the wiki of this repo](https://github.com/KlimaDAO/klimadao/wiki/Diagrams) for architecture and other diagrams.

 # Contributing

 **The DAO is looking for react/typescript devs as well as experienced Solidity devs!** Enjoy a flexible work schedule and work on something truly ambitious and meaningful.
 Monthly compensation available based on your level of experience and degree of contribution.